Got questions? Here are some of the most frequently asked.

 Well, it is like a crèche for your dog!
 Perhaps best explained as a short-term boarding service.
 Our guests are picked up by the doggie bus in the morning, spend the day playing and are then dropped home in the afternoon.

-It differs from kennels and boarding facilities in that the focus of the centre is on play, activity, exercise, and keeping the dogs entertained, rather than simply providing accommodation.
+It differs from kennels and boarding facilities in that the focus of the centre is on socialisation, play, exercise, and keeping the dogs entertained as a group, rather than simply providing accommodation.

 Do I need to be home when you pick up & drop off my dog?